specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Data, Security, and Compliance**.

-This feature is a shortcut to the [Microsoft Purview portal](https://purview.microsoft.com/).
-You don't configure this feature in the Microsoft 365 admin center.
+This scenario is a shortcut to the [Microsoft Purview portal](https://purview.microsoft.com/).
+You don't configure this scenario in the Microsoft 365 admin center.

 Microsoft Purview has several features that can help get your data ready for Copilot.
 You can create sensitivity labels and apply them to your data, create retention policies to remove outdated data, and analyze Copilot prompts and responses.